Skip to Main Content

 South African drone operators fly SACAA-licensed aerial cinematography over Table Mountain, the Cape Peninsula and the bushveld, carrying full Remote Operator Certificate credentials.

 Here is how this works in practice.
-We place drone operators who deliver licensed aerial cinematography across South Africa, combining expert piloting with a strong cinematic eye.
+We place drone operators who deliver licensed aerial cinematography across South Africa, combining pro piloting with a strong cinematic eye.
 Our network is centred on Cape Town and Johannesburg, where a deep, top-tier community of UAV operators serves global features, series and the country's high-volume commercial sector.
-The drone operators we supply hold the credentials South African law needs, including RPAS registration and a Remote Operator Certificate, and they carry fitting insurance for commercial filming.
-They fly cinema-grade aerial sites with high-resolution cameras and stabilised gimbals, capturing establishing shots, dynamic tracking moves and reveals.
+The drone operators we supply hold the credentials South African law needs.
+This includes RPAS sign-ups and a Remote Operator Certificate, and they carry fitting insurance for commercial filming.
+They fly cinema-grade aerial sites with high-resolution cameras and stabilised gimbals, capturing setting up shots, dynamic tracking moves and reveals.

 Here is the short of it.
 We match each operator to your shot list, location environment and regulatory situation, and we set up them with the cinematographer and first AD so aerial work fits the schedule.
 Because commercial filming permits and ROC approval can take major lead time, we plan drone work early.
 English is the working language of the South African industry, so operators brief and work with clearly with visiting crews, and the favourable South African rand exchange rate keeps licensed aerial cinematography highly cost-competitive.